 5.)
-While lying in wait, they will twitch their small tail right above their head as a lure.
+While lying in wait, the common death adder will twitch their small tail right above their head as a lure.
 This attracts attention from a passer by and draws them closer to striking range.

 But wait, there’s more on the death adder!

 6.)
-Snakebite deaths in Australia are rare, with only 14 between 2000 – 2010 recorded by the National Coronial Information Service.
+Snakebite deaths in Australia are rare, with only 14 between the years 2000 – 2010 recorded by the National Coronial Information Service.